SkyflowFoundry/snowflake_functions/snowflake_udf_demo/README.md

-# Skyflow fro Snowflake Setup Instructions
+# Skyflow for Snowflake Setup Instructions

 This is a demo script for Skyflow.
 Please ensure the Skyflow Setup worksheet has been completed before running this script.